osu-tournament-rating/otr-docs/docs/topics/Terms-of-Use.md

 ## Abuse

 Users who abuse this service will have their API access revoked.
-For example, repeatedly encountering 429 errors will result in access revocation.
+Users found to consistently exceed the rate limit will have their access revoked.

+### Scraping

+The API must not be used to scrape information.
+Scraping data in any form is prohibited and will result in a permanent revocation of API access.
+Please see the [data](Data.md) page for more information on conveniently importing our dataset.

+### Multiple Clients

+Multiple clients may be used so long as each client serves separate purposes.
+The use of multiple clients for a single application is prohibited.

 ### Rate Limit Increases